vectorgrp/sil-kit/docs_new/api/datamessage.rst

 !!!
 Usage Examples
 ~~~~~~~~~~~~~~

-The interfaces for the publish/subscribe mechanism can be instantiated from an IComAdapter:
+The interfaces for the publish/subscribe mechanism can be instantiated from an IParticipant:

 .. code-block:: cpp

     // Participant1 (Publisher)
     // ------------------------

-    auto* publisher = comAdapter->CreateDataPublisher("Topic1", "json", {"KeyA", "ValA"}, 1);
+    auto* publisher = participant->CreateDataPublisher("Topic1", "json", {"KeyA", "ValA"}, 1);
     publisher->Publish(user_data);